mozilla-rally/rally/README.md

 A basic Mozilla Ion Study.

-This is a normal, unprivileged WebExtension.
+This is an unprivileged WebExtension.

 To test, either load as a temporary add-on in Firefox (`about:debugging`) or Chrome ("developer mode" in `chrome://extensions`) or use `web-ext`: